mtlynch3/CSCI135/README.md

 **HW 12**
 - Define a class Triangle that contains three Point members.
-Write a function that computes the perimeter of a Triangle.
+Write a function **double perimeter(Triangle t)** that computes the perimeter of a Triangle.
 Write a program that reads the coordinates of the points, calls your function, and displays the result.

 ## Week 8 (7/13-7/16)